History

 Tena Rubio comes on board as Senior Producer.

-New National Radio Project website is launched.
+New website is launched.

-Pauline Bartolone comes on board as an Associate Producer.
+Pauline Bartolone comes on board as an Associate Producer

 Peace & Real Security Initiative launched.